atugman/IBM-Cloud/Labs/Python/Dictionaries/guide.md

         points_for_assignment = values['Score'] * (values['Weight'] / 100)
         print("Equivalent to",points_for_assignment,"points out of",values['Weight'])
 ```
-Note that these should be lines 8 and 9, and should be placed within the second for loop, then execute the program.
+Note that these should be lines 8 and 9 (and should be placed within the second for loop).
+Then execute the program.

 ```bash
 python dictionaries.py